 This is a proven tactic in the industry.
-You need to learn how to take what people are saying and translate that in a results driven training plan.
+You need to learn how to take what people are saying and translate that into a results-driven training plan.
 That’s what you sell them on.
 Not the idea of personal training, but the idea of results and that personal training will get them there.

-This it what often takes the most time to learn.
-Being stressed about finances often times shifts your focus into other areas that are not beneficial for getting started as a trainer.
+This is what often takes the most time to learn.
+Being stressed about finances oftentimes shifts your focus into other areas that are not beneficial for getting started as a trainer.